 The Panama Canal by cruise ship (full transit) is definitely a bucket list itinerary.
 Consequently, this was one of the most memorable cruise itineraries I’ve ever experienced.
 Being able to say that I’ve traveled from ocean to ocean is quite a feeling!

 We were on a smaller cruise ship, The Island Princess.
 This cruise ship was a perfect size for transiting the old locks in the Panama Canal as it had only a few centimeters separating each side of the boat from the land.

 Our trip was especially fantastic because we had started it as a seven-night repositioning cruise from Vancouver to Los Angeles.
 The ship had finished its Alaska season and picked up passengers in Vancouver.
+For those passengers who were arriving to Vancouver, many of them visited the Okanagan, Vancouver Island, and Tofino.
 A week later, the ship dropped some other passengers off in Los Angeles and then continued for 15 more nights to Fort Lauderdale.
 Had we planned it better, we could have even started from Alaska.
 But that’s for another day.

 The first portion of our “repositioning” cruise stopped in Astoria OR, San Francisco (which was particularly fun because we had an extended stay until 11 pm), Santa Barbara, San Diego and finally ended up in Los Angeles (San Pedro).
 We have done this particular itinerary a couple of times before because leaving in Vancouver was very convenient for us.